So let’s begin our virtual visit of a French fun fair.

-The worse is probably how much I laugh at my poor and helpless kid repetitious wipes out… Here is a video to get the idea of it all (it’s OK, you can laugh too)…
+The worse is probably how much I laugh at my poor and helpless kid repetitious wipes out… Look at the video… I just can’t stop laughing… (it’s OK, you can laugh too)…

-And last but certainly not least, there is the FOOD !!!
+And last but certainly not least, there is the fun fair FOOD !!!

 - Des sucettes (f. – lollypops)